dantian/docker-yard/README.md

 ## CentOS-6 Swarm Slave Containers

 This is for the [Jenkins Swarm Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Swarm+Plugin).
-It allows a Docker container running the Jenkins Swarm Plugin Client to automatically join a Jenkins build cluster as a Jenkins slave host, making the Jenkins cluster elastic with Docker containers.
+It allows a Docker container running the Jenkins Swarm Plugin Client to automatically join a Jenkins build cluster as a Jenkins slave host, making the Jenkins cluster elastic with Docker containers as Jenkins slaves.